 Federation University code: TV3

-2023 annual student contribution amounts for 1 EFTSL range between $4,124 Band 1 to $15,142 Band 4.
-To find the Band and contribution amount for each course check the Sample Structure or refer to the 2023 subject listing.
+2024 annual student contribution amounts for 1 EFTSL (equivalent full-time student load) range between $4,445 Band 1 to $16,323 Band 4.
+To find the Band, EFTSL and contribution amount for each unit, check the Sample structure or refer to the 2024 subject listing.

 Can your studies count towards a degree with us?
 Use our online Credit Search to get the details on completing your studies sooner.

 For students who wish to progress to a full degree, special arrangements are in place for Associate Degree graduates to complete a Bachelor of VET by distance education through Charles Sturt University.

 If students already hold the Diploma of VET Practice or Diploma of VET, they need only study six units.

 EDTAS 1203: Writing and Analysis for Study and Work